 The last official update of this product is the November 2022 self-hosted release.
 We no longer sell commercial self-hosted licenses.
 If you want to self-host Gitpod, you can still request our free community license.
 However, we no longer offer support or updates for it.
 If you are interested in an isolated, private installation of Gitpod, take a look at Gitpod Dedicated.
 Read our blog on Gitpod Dedicated to learn why we made the decision to discontinue self-hosted.

 This page informs you if there are specific considerations to take into account when upgrading to a specific version.
-If no breaking changes and thus specific recommendations when updating are mentioned here, please follow the normal upgrade procedure mentioned on the Updating your Gitpod Installation page.
+If no breaking changes and thus specific recommendations when updating are mentioned here (or if they do not apply to you), please follow the normal upgrade procedure mentioned on the Updating your Gitpod Installation page.

 You can now configure the service type of the proxy service in the installation UI (see image below) - you do not need to upload a